 - Thinly sliced avocado, for garnish

-- Cover and cook on LOW for 6 hours, or until beans are tender.
+- Cover and cook on LOW for 6 hours or until the beans are tender.

 - Stir in the corn kernels and ½ cup of sour cream; continue to stir until the cream is well combined.
 Taste for salt and pepper and adjust accordingly.

-- Ladle chili into bowls and top with jalapeno slices, cilantro leaves, cheese, remaining sour cream, and avocado slices.
+- Ladle the chili into bowls and top with jalapeno slices, cilantro, cheese, remaining sour cream, and avocado slices.